 It’s packed with phytochemicals, such as quercetin, that have anti-inflammatory effects on the body.
 This is why researchers believe that mullein is beneficial for respiratory pathologies.

 You can add a few drops of mullein extract to a vaporizer or humidifier and inhale the steam.
-This can help to soothe the respiratory system and relieve congestion.
+This can help soothe the respiratory system and relieve congestion.

 Mullein leaf extract is a natural remedy made from the leaves of the mullein plant, which is native to Europe and Asia but now grows in many parts of the world.
-It is commonly used to treat respiratory conditions such as coughs, bronchitis, and asthma due to its ability to reduce inflammation and soothe irritated mucous membranes.

 6. Turmeric Oil